IvannKurchenko/Android-Log-Tracker/README.md

 }
 </code></pre>

-And register in your AndroidManifest.xml file special activity for bug reporting:
+And register in your AndroidManifest.xml file special activity for issue reporting:
-<pre><code> &lt;activity android:name="com.logtracking.lib.internal.ReportIssueActivity"
+<pre><code> &lt;activity android:name="com.logtracking.lib.internal.DefaultReportIssueActivity"
             	  android:theme="@android:style/Theme.NoTitleBar"/> </code></pre>
+(for more details about activity for issue reporting, see "Bug report dialog" below )

 After this you could use as usual, for example: <code>Log.i(TAG,”Message”)</code>